solana-kaizen/kaizen-example/README.md

 IMPORTANT:

-The dependencies of Workflow Allocator are not currently published to crates.io or are out of date.
+The dependencies of Solana Kaizen are not currently published to crates.io or are out of date.
 To setup a development environment, you need to clone its dependencies manually or use [Emanator](https://github.com/aspectron/cargo-emanate)